First things first:

 Interchangeable with Navy Strength, Overproof Rum is any Rum that contains more than 50 percent alcohol by volume, meaning over 57 % ABV.

 However, there are a couple of other terms you should know.
 That’s why we’ve compiled a list of 50 terms every booze buff should capeesh.

 Prior to their recent rebranding, Wood’s Navy Rum used to make more of a point of showing off that they were 100 Proof, with a bottle strength of 57% ABV.
 From what I knew at the time, that didn’t quite add up (I thought overproof was 57% ABV – not 100 Proof, as surely 57% was 114 Proof?).

-Pusser’s re-branded their flagship Rum a while back, now calling it Gunpowder Proof, further described as being Admiralty Strength with a bottle strength of 54.5% ABV (109 Proof).
-Something doesn’t appear to add up, so it’s time to dig a little deeper, and for that we need to head back to the 1600s and the age of sail.
+Pusser’s re-branded their flagship Rum a while back, now calling it Gunpowder Proof, further described as being Admiralty Strength with a bottling strength of 54.5% ABV (109 Proof).
+Something doesn’t appear to add up, so it’s time to dig a little deeper, and for that, we need to head back to the 1600s and the age of sail.

-The Royal Navy’s charter dates right back to 1585, brought into being by Henry the Eighth (the chap with the wife habit).
-Life was damn hard for those onboard ship – bad enough if you enlisted, but far worse for those press-ganged into service.
+The Royal Navy’s charter dates right back to 1585.
+Life was damn hard for those on board ship – bad enough if you enlisted, but far worse for those press-ganged into service.
 Life was made all the more bearable with alcohol.
-The daily ration was a gallon, or 8 pints of small Beer (a relatively low alcohol affair), or a pint of Wine or a half pint of Spirits.
+The daily ration was a gallon, or 8 pints of small Beer (a relatively low alcohol affair), or a pint of Wine or a half-pint of Spirits.

 As the Royal Navy started to extend its reach to the Caribbean and beyond, several things became quickly obvious.